 - Robert Burns

-We are proud to present this wonderfully diverse group of highlights throughout this season of auctions from Dr Helen E C Cargill Thompson’s collection of paintings, antiquarian books, silver and works of art including Inuit works which were collected annually at Glasgow Art Fair in George Square.
+We are proud to continue to present this wonderfully diverse group of pieces throughout our next season of auctions, including our greatly anticipated Scottish Works of Art sale, from Dr Helen E C Cargill Thompson’s collection of paintings, antiquarian books, silver and works of art.